Djosc/myFlix-client/README.md

 # Built with Parcel and Deployed on [Netlify](https://myflix-davidcaldwell.netlify.app/)

-**API documentation can be found here: https://david-caldwell-myflix.herokuapp.com/documentation**
+**This Client leverages a custom RESTful API.
+Documentation can be found here: https://david-caldwell-myflix.herokuapp.com/documentation**

 **User Features**
 - Users can register and login with JWT authentication
 - Users can browse and read about a selection of classic movies
 - Users can add and remove movies to and from their personal list of favorites
 - Users can deregister
+- Client-Side and Server-Side form validation

 **Technologies Used:**
 - React.js